 The CAFTA-DR requires that procuring entities use fair and transparent procurement procedures, including advance notice of purchases and timely and effective bid review procedures, for procurement covered by the Agreement.
 Under the CAFTA-DR, U.S. suppliers are permitted to bid on procurements of most Honduran government entities, including key ministries and state-owned enterprises, on the same basis as Honduran suppliers.
 The anticorruption provisions in the CAFTA-DR require each government to ensure under its domestic law that bribery in matters affecting trade and investment, including in government procurement, is treated as a criminal offense or is subject to comparable penalties.
-Since the CAFTA-DR came into effect, Honduran government agencies have routinely declared "emergencies" to circumvent competitive bidding procedures for public procurements, including for large infrastructure projects.
 Implementation of the CAFTA-DR eliminated the requirement that U.S. firms must act through a local agent (with at least 51 percent Honduran ownership) to participate in public tenders.
-A positive development was the decision of the Honduran Public-Private Partnership Commission, responsible for designing and implementing public infrastructure tenders, to announce in 2012 that it would offer the construction of a new commercial airport as an international bid covered under CAFTA-DR rather than sole source the construction to an existing concessionaire.